cultuurnet/uitpas-beheer-angular/docs/architecture/files_app.md

  Contains all the javascript files.
 The files are grouped together conceptually as [modules](angular_module_structure.md).

  The folder _passholder_ contains all the files that deal with the pasholder.
 Subfolders are used for large fractions of functionality.

+### Special script files
+* `app.js`: The main angular module.
+Injects all other modules.
+Contains general ui-router states.
+* `config.js`: Is generated during `grunt build` and filled with the configuration data from `config.dist.json` or `config.json`

+### Scipts/utilities
+ Contains functionality that is used across the multiple controllers.
+Some files of more importance are:

+* `app.controller.js`: Contains general routing and authentication functionality.
+* `day.factory.js`: Creates moment objects from date strings.Circumvents a bug in JavaFX: https://bugs.openjdk.java.net/browse/JDK-8090098.
+Also see: https://jira.uitdatabank.be/browse/UBR-212
+* ``:
+* ``:

 ## Styles
  Contains all the [Sass](http://sass-lang.com) .scss files for styling.